Dates

 Description

-In this course, you will learn to use Fusion Compiler to continue the unified flow after compile_fusion.
+Enroll in this course to learn how to use Fusion Compiler to continue the unified flow after compile_fusion.
 8 detailed modules will cover clock tree synthesis, routing, post-route-optimization as well as signoff operations on block-level designs.
+The course includes extensive hands-on labs with detailed scripts.

 The course assumes that you have used Fusion Compiler to create a synthesized and placed design using compile_fusion, and that you have an understanding of the required scenario timing and power setup.